Gota7/GotaGuide/ProgrammingLanguage/grammar.md

 Only do this once per file at the beginning, and that's about it!

 ### Syntax Rules
 ANTLR has 3 different types of structures that define the Rules for your language: Fragments, Tokens, and Rules.
 But first, we need to break down a simple if statement to understand how they play into a language.
+I will do my best to try and explain how ANTLR4 works, but if my explanation is insufficient, I recommend the book by the creator himself: ***The Definitive ANTLR 4 Reference***

 #### Tokens
 Consider the following C# code: